 Lastly, Rob has his own blog dedicated to Pilot Mentorship, You can access his blog & follow along with Rob at “The Forst Approach”!

-Jason Migadel, First Officer, Beech 1900D, Central Mountain Air
+Jason Migadel, Captain, Beech 1900D, Central Mountain Air

 Jason is based out of Vancouver, BC operating out of Vancouver International Airport.
 Jason operates schedule & charter flights within British Columbia & Alberta.
 All flights involve various passenger loads as well as a small cargo aspect.
 Out of Vancouver, Jason flies to Vancouver Island as well as up to Northern B.C.
 Destinations include, but are not limited to, Campbell River, Quesnel, Williams Lake, Prince George, Kamloops & Kelowna.
 The best thing about flying on the west coast are the beautiful views of both the Strait of Georgia and the Coast Mountains.